 Our continuing work reveals that Xf is a very prolific producer of extracellular vesicles.
-For a large numbers of vesicles (>400/cell) can be associated both with the surface of the bacterial cell, as well as a high portion that are shed by the cells to the extracellular environment (Figure 15).
-The vesicles are generally quite small, ranging in size from about 0.01 to 0.1 μ m in diameter.
+For a large numbers of vesicles (>400/cell) can be associated both with the surface of the bacterial cell, as well as a high portion that are shed by the cells to the extracellular environment (Figure 16).
+The vesicles are generally quite small, ranging in size from about 0.01 to 0.1 $\mu$ m in diameter.

-Figure 15.
+Figure 16.
 Visualization of membranous vesicles forming on the surface of cells of a wild type strain of Xylella fastidiosa.
 Not shown to the method of preparation are those vesicles that have been shed from cells.

 Our ability to quantify membrane vesicles and to determine those factors which control their production and release from cells has been facilitated by our finding that a major outer membrane adhesins XadA is a significant component in these membranous vesicles.
-Since we have obtained antibodies specific to XadA, it is possible to visualize membrane vesicles fusing light microscopy (Figure 16).
+Since we have obtained antibodies specific to XadA, it is possible to visualize membrane vesicles using light microscopy (Figure 17).
 Using anti-XadA antibodies with a red fluorescent tag it is clear that the surface of Xf cells harbors a large constellation of membranous vesicles which surround the cell has somewhat of a "cloud".
-In addition to those vesicles which are relatively closely associated with the cell (although apparently not physically linked), are vesicles that can be found at further distances away from cells (Figure 16).
-These distantly located vesicles are clearly not simply "mini-cells" of Xf since they do not contain DNA as determined with a DNA-binding dyes such as DAPI (Figure 17).
-Quantification of vesicles by both deconvolution fluorescence microscopy as well as flow cytometry reveals that he higher number of vesicles (normalized for the number of Xf cells) are present in RpfF mutants, suggesting strongly that DSF accumulation suppresses the release of such vesicles.
+In addition to those vesicles which are relatively closely associated with the cell (although apparently not physically linked), are vesicles that can be found at further distances away from cells (Figure 18).
+These distantly located vesicles are clearly not simply "mini-cells" of Xf since they do not contain DNA as determined with a DNA-binding dyes such as DAPI (Figure 19).

 To utilize the outer membrane protein XadA as a molecular marker for the presence of extracellular vesicles it was necessary to demonstrate that it is not secreted as a free protein into the extracellular environment, and is always found associated with membranous vesicles.
 To demonstrate this we isolated total proteins from vigorously washed cells of an RpfF mutant of Xf, from a pallet of extracellular material could be recovered after high-speed centrifugation (150,000 x g), as well as free protein that was not pelleted after high-speed centrifugation.
-While small amounts of XadA were associated with the attack cells of Xf, large amounts of XadA were found in membranous vesicles that could be obtained after high-speed centrifugation, and importantly, no XadA was free and solution of cultures of Xf (Figure 18).
+While small amounts of XadA were associated with the attack cells of Xf, large amounts of XadA were found in membranous vesicles that could be obtained after high-speed centrifugation, and importantly, no XadA was free and solution of cultures of Xf (Figure 19).
 These results clearly show that XadA is abundantly released in the form of membranous vesicles from cells of Xf, and since it is always associated with membranes, it makes an excellent marker for membranous vesicles.

-Figure 16.
+Figure 17.
 Visualization of membranous vesicles produced by cells of Xylella fastidiosa whose DNA is stained with DAPI and appearing blue in this image.
 Vesicles are read in this image due to their binding to fluorescently labeled anti-XadA antibodies.

-Figure 17.
+Figure 18.
 Visualization of cells of Xylella fastidiosa stained with the DNA-binding stain DAPI (left panel) as well as with the lipid binding stain FM-4-64 (right panel).
 Note the location of small circular red objects indicating presence of membranous material distal to the location of adjacent Xylella fastidiosa cells.

-Figure 18.
+Figure 19.
 Quantification of the outer membrane protein XadA by Western blot analysis using anti-XadA antibodies from washed cells of Xylella fastidiosa (left lane) as well as from material recovered from high-speed centrifugation of culture supernatants (center lane), or in proteins precipitated from culture supernatants after high-speed centrifugation by TCA (right lane).